-Enjoy an improved information hierarchy and better labelling
+Enjoy an improved information hierarchy and better labeling

 Users who are blind or have low vision rely on precise, descriptive labels to make sense of Slack.
-We’ve comprehensively redesigned the way that we organise and label Slack’s interface for screen readers to make it more intuitive, with:
+We’ve comprehensively redesigned the way we organize and label Slack’s interface for screen readers to make it more intuitive, with:

 - More descriptive names and improved information hierarchy.
-We’ve changed the labels for each section of the Slack layout from visual metaphors such as ‘top nav’ to more straightforward names that better reflect their content and function.
+We’ve changed the labels for each section of the Slack layout from visual metaphors like “top nav” to more straightforward names that better reflect their content and function.
 The new names also include cues as to each section’s priority, relationship and order relative to other sections.
-For example, ‘top nav’ has become ‘workspace primary actions’.
+For example, “top nav” became “workspace primary actions.”

-As different users have different needs, we’re adding new preferences so that customers who use screen readers get greater control over their experience.
+As different users have different needs, we’re adding new preferences to give customers who use screen readers greater control over their experience.
 For example, users who are blind can now choose to always leave the sidebar expanded for more consistent navigation.
 And users of screen readers can choose the order in which a message’s metadata will be announced when reading through a conversation.

 An ongoing effort to bridge gaps

-The enhancements that we’re announcing today will begin rolling out to all Slack users on 10th August, and are just the latest step in our accessibility and inclusivity journey.
+The enhancements we’re announcing today will begin rolling out to all Slack users on August 10, and are just the latest step in our accessibility and inclusivity journey.
 We look forward to continuing to partner with our users with disabilities to co-create tools that work for them and for all, as we navigate this new era of work together.

-To learn more, visit our accessibility page and our Help Centre.
+To learn more, visit our accessibility page and our Help Center.

 Thanks for your feedback.